entando/catalyst-infra-templates/custom-github-actions/ent/README.md

 # Ent docker action

-This action uses the `ent` build tool to: build and generate the manifests for and entando bundle project.
+This action uses the `ent` build tool to: build and generate the manifests for an entando bundle project.

 ## Inputs